 Keema Matar of Mughlai origin vs. Bengali Keema Aloor Tarkari!

-Keema Matar is a Meancemeat based curry cooked with Green peas and is of Mughlai origin.
-It is said that this dish is liked by the Royals for long!
+Keema Matar is a Meancemeat-based curry cooked with Green peas and is of Mughlai origin.
+It is said that this dish is liked by the Royals for a long!

 My take on Keema Matar!